corning-incorporated/citam/README.md

 This process can be repeated for as many facilities as needed.
 But it is only done once for each facility.

-### How to Run Simulations
+## Run Simulations

-ssuming at least one facility was successfully added and validated, any number of simulations can be run on that facility.
+Assuming at least one facility was successfully added and validated, any number of simulations can be run on that facility.
 Example input files can also be found in the [citam/examples](examples/) directory.
-It is recommended to create seperate folders for each simulation with their own input file.
+It is recommended to create separate folders for each simulation with their own input file.

 To run a test simulation, copy [example_sim_inputs.json](examples/basic_example/example_sim_inputs.json) file to a new directory (let's call it `citam_simulation`).
 If you are on a UNIX system, you can do: